 Mailchimp started out as an email subscription SaaS, managing newsletters.
-Now it’s a complete CRM solution for marketing teams for small businesses.
+Now it’s a complete customer relationship management solution for marketing teams for small business.

-Mailchimp lets you build marketing campaigns, social media ads, and landing pages for your brand.
+When it comes to marketing efforts, Mailchimp lets you build email campaigns, social media ads, and landing pages for your brand.
 There are audience segmentation tools to find new customers.
 A simple visual editor lets you create automated marketing campaigns.
 You also get tools like A/B testing and customer surveys.
 Mailchimp can give you stats like purchase likelihood for each lead.
-As well they have many third-party integrations to supercharge your system.
+As well they have many third-party integrations and a developer API to supercharge your software.
 Overall this is a great SaaS for marketing insights.

 There are 3 paid plans for Mailchimp.
-The essentials cost $9.99 per month.
+The essentials cost $9.99.

 Mailchimp is best for:

-Zoho CRM (Good CRM software for managing contacts)
+Zoho CRM (Good customer relationship management software for managing customers)

 Zoho is a cloud-based set of business SaaS.
-There are loads of individual Zoho apps.
+There are loads of individual Zoho software.
 You can get a suite of them in packages like the CRM platform.

 Zoho CRM is mainly used for sales purposes.
 It helps with lead capture to grow your network.
 Opportunity management tools see your leads move through the sales lifecycle.
-You get a 360 view of your contact information as well as various channels of communication.
+You get a 360 view of your customers information as well as various channels of communication.
 Real-time notifications happen when customers engage with your business.
 You get analytics on the best ways and times to reach out to leads.
-There’s also an AI-powered sales assistant.
-Aside from sales, you can use it as a help desk tool for customers.
+There’s also an AI-powered sales assistant, which also powers a chatbot tool.
+Aside from sales, you can use it as a help desk software for customers.

-Zoho CRM offers 4 different pricing options.
-The standard option has a cost per user of $12 per month billed annually.
+Zoho CRM software offers 4 different pricing options.
+The standard option has a cost per user of $12.